-Transforming your data with dbt solves a bunch of important problems for you: it version controls your transformations, it allows your team to collaborate easily, it encourages documentation, and it unlocks easy testing of your critical data.
-But, there’s one thing it doesn’t help you with: reducing the amount of time between data originating somewhere in your business – from your application, from your SaaS tools – to when that input data is transformed into useful results for your business.
+Transforming your data with dbt solves a bunch of important problems for you. dbt version controls your transformations, allows your team to collaborate easily, encourages documentation, and unlocks easy testing of your critical data.

-In this post, we’ll cover some routes you might take to see updated output of your dbt models faster: changing their materialization types, bumping up their dbt run schedule, hacking together a lambda view, or swapping out your data warehouse altogether.
+In this post, we’ll cover some routes you might take to see the updated output of your dbt models faster: changing their materialization types, bumping up their dbt run schedule, hacking together a lambda view, or swapping out your data warehouse altogether.
 Let’s step through each option and explore the pros and cons - or trade-offs - of each implementation.
-If at any point you’re interested in learning more or asking questions, please reach out to us on our community Slack or Twitter !
+If at any point you’re interested in learning more or asking questions, please reach out to us on our community Slack or Twitter!

 Views

 dbt officially supports four types of materializations: table, view, incremental, and ephemeral.
-These dictate how your transformation will be persisted in your underlying data warehouse once it is dbt run. table will create a table, view will create a view, incremental will create a table with some extra bits, and ephemeral will use a CTE to return results instead of physically persisting anything in your warehouse.
+These dictate how your transformation will be persisted in your underlying data warehouse once it is dbt run.
+Table will create a table, view will create a view, incremental will create a table with some extra bits, and ephemeral will use a CTE to return results instead of physically persisting anything in your warehouse.

 In theory, the fastest way to see new input data in the output of your dbt models is to use a view materialization.
 Let’s dig into why that’s true.